 Well, that’s all right then!

-To be accurate and impartial, as BBC Editorial Guidelines demand they must be, the BBC “balances” BNG‘s positive spin with a statement from Liberal Democrat spokesman, Norman Baker:
+Following BBC Editorial Guidelines, the BBC “balances” BNG‘s positive spin with a statement from Liberal Democrat spokesman, Norman Baker:

 That’s rubbish, obviously!

 Nobody said the figures are wrong.
 They’re “all within international standards of expected accuracies“, as the BNG spokesman has already said.
 So no way can that be called “incompetence“.
 What it might be called is just one more example of the BBC working with corporate lobbyists to hide the elephant in the room.